-Connection Technology Systems Inc. (CTS) is aware of the vulnerabilities recently-announced in the WPA2 security protocol, which is also known as KRACKs (Key Reinstallation AttaCKs).
-According to the research by Mathy Vanhoef, KRACK attacks target the WPA2 handshakes and can use the attack technique to steal sensitive information such as credit card numbers, passwords, chat messages, emails, and so on.
+Connection Technology Systems Inc. (CTS) is aware of the vulnerabilities recently announced in the WPA2 security protocol, which is also known as KRACKs (Key Reinstallation AttaCKs).
+According to the research by Mathy Vanhoef, KRACK attacks target WPA2 handshakes and can use the attack technique to steal sensitive information such as credit card numbers, passwords, chat messages, emails, and so on.

 CTS’ Products Unaffected

-In addition, we want to point out that it is very important for our customers to update all client (smart phone, tablets and computers) software to ensure that all clients in the network have patch for KRACK.
+In addition, we want to point out that it is very important for our customers to update all client (smartphones, tablets, and computers) software to ensure that all clients in the network have patches for KRACKs.

 For more information about KRACK, you can find it through the link: https://www.krackattacks.com/